People

 Advanced cognition is a key trait enhancing the fitness of many wild animals.
 Maintaining the neural mechanisms for advanced cognition, including specialized memory, is energetically expensive, and is critically dependent on sleep.
 Robin’s dissertation provided insight into (1) the regulation of sleep in Australian magpies, (2) evidence for tool-use, and (3) means-end understanding, and (4) that cognition depends upon the duration of prior sleep.
 Robin is now a postdoc in the USA working with Dr Timothy Roth at Franklin & Marshall College.

-Dr Michael Kelly – An investigation into sleep in sharks: behavioural and electrophysiological approaches (2020)
+Dr Michael Kelly, The University of Western Australia – An investigation into sleep in sharks: behavioural and electrophysiological approaches (2016-2020)

 Sleep is widespread across the animal kingdom.
 Some animals, including mammals and birds, have two types of sleep.
 Recent studies have identified two kinds of sleep some reptiles and zebrafish.
 Surprisingly, data on the simple presence of sleep in sharks, the earliest group of jawed vertebrates, has been wholly lacking.
 Mike’s dissertation offered integrative investigations into the diversity of activity patterns in sharks, as well as behavioural and physiological evidence for sleep in elasmobranchs, using measures of muscle tone, metabolic rate, and brain activity.

-Dr Farley Connelly – Impacts of anthropogenic pollution on cognition and sleep in an urban bird (2020)
+Dr Farley Connelly, The University of Melbourne – Impacts of anthropogenic pollution on cognition and sleep in an urban bird (2016-2020)

 Urban areas worldwide are expanding at unprecedented rates, often with devastating consequences to wildlife.
 Humans generate various forms of urban pollution that impact wildlife, including anthropogenic noise and artificial light at night.
 The effect such pollutants have on wildlife physiology and behaviour has been extensively studied, but their impact on cognitive performance and sleep remained poorly understood.
 Utilizing wild and captive Australian magpie populations, Farley explored the effect anthropogenic noise on cognitive performance, as well as the impact noise and artificial light night have on sleep.

-Dr Anne Aulsebrook – Impacts of streetlights on sleep in urban birds (2019)
+Dr Anne Aulsebrook, The University of Melbourne – Impacts of streetlights on sleep in urban birds (2015-2019)

 Increasing artificial light at night (ALAN) is one of the most rapid and pervasive changes to our natural environment.
 Nevertheless, the consequences of ALAN for wildlife are only beginning to be understood.
 A likely impact of ALAN is the disruption of endogenous daily rhythms, or circadian rhythms, including the sleep-wake cycle.
 Anne’s PhD research investigated the impacts of ALAN on sleep and melatonin profiles of two urban bird species, the black swan (Cygnus atratus) and the pigeon (Columba livia).
 She is now a Marie Curie Fellow at the Max Planck Institute for Ornithology, Seewiesen, Germany.